aws-samples/amazon-documentdb-samples/samples/change-streams/README.md

 The sample solution will poll for changes every 120 seconds.
 It uses Amazon EventBridge to trigger a message to Amazon SNS, which will in turn invoke the AWS Lambda functions which does the bulk of the work.

 # How to install

 1. Enable __[change streams](https://docs.aws.amazon.com/documentdb/latest/developerguide/change-streams.html)__
-2. Deploy a the baseline environment.
+2. Deploy a baseline environment.
     1. Go to AWS CloudFormation in AWS console and select *Create stack*.
     2. Check the *Upload a template file* option, select *Choose file *option and upload the __[change stream stack](https://raw.githubusercontent.com/aws-samples/amazon-documentdb-samples/master/samples/change-streams/setup/docdb_change_streams.yml)__ yaml file, and select *Next.*
-    3. Give your stack a name, and input username, password, the identifier for your Amazon DocumentDB cluster, select *Next*.
+    3. Give your stack a name, and input username, password, the identifier for your Amazon DocumentDB cluster.
-    4. SWS Cloud9 uses a Role and an Instance profile.
-If you have used Cloud9 before, those have been created automatically for you; therefore, select *true* in the options for *ExistingCloud9Role* and *ExistingCloud9InstanceProfile*.
-Otherwise, leave it as *false*.
+    4. AWS Cloud9 uses a Role.
+If you have used Cloud9 before, should already have an existing role.
+You can verify by going to the IAM console and searching for the role __[AWSCloud9SSMAccessRole](https://console.aws.amazon.com/iam/home?region=us-east-2#/roles/AWSCloud9SSMAccessRole)__.
+If you already have this role, choose true.
+If not, choose false and the AWS CloudFormation template creates this role for you.
+Select *Next.*
     5. Leave everything as default and select *Next*.
 Check the box to allow the stack create a role on behalf of you and select *Create stack*.
 The stack should complete provisioning in a few minutes.
 3. Setup the Cloud9 environment
     1. From your AWS Cloud9 environment, launch a new tab to open the Preferences tab